@rauchg|April 21, 2020 (3y ago)42,937 views

 Indeed, frontend teams today are experiencing an urgency around this component-first paradigm in their development experience.
 That’s driving them towards React and separating, splitting out, and re-thinking the entire frontend experience.
 Vercel aims to be their one-stop shop — not just if they arrived at that point by using Next.js, but on any other component-based technology they may have adopted as their entry point.

 #2.
 Deploy Preview > Code Review.
-URLs as the Primitive for Collaboration
+URLs as the Collaboration Primitive

 The code push and review workflow is way too complicated.
 Too many cycles are spent configuring your own CI/CD pipeline, setting up Jenkins, finding your optimal vendor for CI, finding your optimal vendor for CDN, and so on.
 It’s also hard to get your CI/CD and your CDN to talk, and ensuring the Rube Goldberg apparatus stays coherent.